gavollink/termread/README.md

 Between `-t` and `-2`, I can usually get enough into environment variables that I know which terminal program I happen to be using (or close enough).

-## Decision to not support the VT52/55/62
+## Support for TERM=

+This program will JUST WORK if the TERM environment variable is set to

+- xterm
+- putty
+- nsterm
+- konsole
+- kitty
+- vt...

+NOTE:
+The first year + of this software did not support VT50/52/55/62, as these require `DECID` send instead of `Primary DA` which all modern terminals support.

+However, adding this support was fairly trivial, so I finally made the change...

+Basically, if TERM is set to any of these four;
+"vt50", "vt52", "vt55", or "vt62", the program will send a `DECID` request.

+### Weird Exception ###

-This software doesn't bother with DECID because VT50 class terminals are exceedingly rare, and I haven't found any soft terminals that respond to DECID, but not *Primary DA*, with one very weird exception.
+I haven't found any soft terminals that respond to `DECID`, but not `Primary DA`, with one very weird exception.

-The X11 `xterm` software can be started in vt52 compatibility mode, and in that case alone, the terminal type will ONLY be returned from a DECID sequence.
+The X11 `xterm` software can be started in vt52 compatibility mode, and in that case alone, the terminal type will ONLY be returned from a `DECID` sequence where a `Primary DA` sequence will be ignored.

-That means this option would not illicit a response from `xterm` in that one scenario.

-Useful to note that `xterm` can _also_ be started in _Tektronix_ modes which wouldn't be compatible with this at all.
+Useful to note that `xterm` can *also* be started in *Tektronix* modes which wouldn't be compatible with this at all.
+I have never encountered a program that only talks *Tektronix*, so I've never considered trying to add such support here.

 # Just because